 A map of Nieuw Amsterdam called the “Castello Plan.”
-Image via New York Public Library Digital Archives
+Image via Wikimedia Commons from New York Public Library Digital Archives

 On December 2nd 1657, The Nieuw Amsterdam City Council ruled that Tavernkeepers could not sell liquor in exchange for household goods.
 Believe it or not, the Dutch wives of the era (back in the day of gender norms, eh?) were coming to their local politicians complaining that their possessions were dwindling with the presence of an alcoholic family member.